 Let’s just take a moment and appreciate that feat, shall we?
 Everyone, feel the excitement with me…

-Ok.
-When we last talked (in this post) about this whole adventure, I was lamenting that I really have trouble relating to solo female travel blogs.
-All the great advice pieces on how to get started as a solo female traveler began with things like Research Your Destination, and Book Early!
+When we last talked momcation, I was lamenting that I really have trouble relating to solo female travel blogs.
+All the great advice pieces on how to get started as a “solo female traveler” (which I guessed my momcation qualified as) began with things like Research Your Destination, and Book Early!
 Location posts are peppered with victory poses atop mountains, bikini selfies, and soft focus, romantic pictures of lounging luxury suites.
-Meanwhile, I was desperately trying to find a slot in my calendar where I could extricate myself from the schedules of two teens, at a time my traveling-for-work husband would actually be in the country, while wearing my shirt inside out for half the day before realising it.
+Meanwhile, I was desperately trying to find a slot in my calendar where I could extricate myself from the schedules of two teens, at a time my traveling-for-work husband would actually be in the country, while wearing my shirt inside out for half the day before realizing it.
 I just didn’t feel they were helping someone like me travel.
+These are not women on a Momcation.
+These are Solo-Travel-Influencers…. and… I don’t think I’m that.

 But I moved forward… I had chosen a time, consulted with Scott, and we both blocked it off our calendars.
 I started covering the things that needed to be covered for the week, moving things or canceling them.
 I was researching my destination!
 Took the step and booked my hotel, and then my flight.